 For example, many men can be quite stubborn, if not ignorant of what is going on around them.
 They just coast along not thinking of what lies ahead of them.
 To make matters worse, men, in general, consume far more alcohol (i.e. drink more booze) and smoke more dope (i.e. marijuana) than women in order to escape from their issues and problems.
 Under such circumstances, it’s very difficult to get their attention; hence the need for the universe to “bitch slap” them.
 Sometimes it can be quite drastic, but it definitely gets their attention!

 This is one of the people I dedicated my book to (the one described in the “Life Planning Book” section of this website), my American grandmother, Jean Cavanagh.
-This photo was taken when she lived in Dawson City during the Klondike Gold Rush.
+This photo was taken when she lived in Dawson City during the Klondike Gold Rush, working at the Monte Carlo Saloon.
 She used to sing opera to the gold miners, men who had come from all over the world, but particularly from the USA to make their fortune in the Klondike gold fields.

 Steve Grand is a remarkable young man from Chicago, Illinois.
 He has been described as America’s first openly gay male country singer.
-Only 26 years old, he has cleverly marketed himself by means of the internet to such an extent, that his career has gone from obscurity to celebrity status almost overnight!
+When he was only 26 years old, he cleverly marketed himself by means of the internet to such an extent that his career went from obscurity to celebrity status almost overnight!

 His first hit “All-American Boy” rocketed him to fame, and in just over a week had more than 1 million views on YouTube.
 The music video that introduced this song was produced and financed by himself.
 He may have gone into debt producing it, but it paid off!
 He is now one of the “hottest” male singers on the market!
 His sex appeal and talent make him hard to miss!
 Once you watch one of his videos, you are hooked!
 (For a sample of his talent, click onto the “Stay” video by Steve Grand in the Male Sexuality section of this website.)